-There are limits on the model at the moment; it can only be reasonably used for events up to two year frequency (e.g. a one in two year rainstorm).
-Currently the model extent includes the trunk network and will include the local pipes where overflows exist.
+There are limits on our current model and the updated version that we are developing.
+The model extent includes the trunk network and will include the local pipes where overflows exist.
 Private pipes won't generally be modelled.

 Modelling technology is expected to improve greatly over the lifetime of the consent.
 Those changes will give us more reliable data, data at a finer level of detail, models that can be updated more regularly and outputs that are more accessible to the public.
 This last point is particularly important for increasing public confidence in our work.
+More information on modelling is set out in section 6.1.